mastah43/CarND-Behavioral-Cloning-P3/writeup_report.md

 My project includes the following files:
 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
+* video.mp4 a video where the trained model drives the car on track 1
 * writeup_report.md or writeup_report.pdf summarizing the results

 ####2.
 Submission includes functional code
-Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
+Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track 1 by executing
 ```sh
 python drive.py model.h5
 ```

 ####3.
 Submission code is usable and readable

 The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

+The following parameters can be used:
+* batch_size: batch size to use for training and validation
+* epochs: number of epochs to train
+* limit_samples: optional; can be set to use only the given number of samples from the data sets
+* plot_augmented_images: optional; can be set to plot the first 30 images used for training

 ###Model Architecture and Training Strategy

 ####1.
 An appropriate model architecture has been employed

+I implemented the model described in a paper by nvidia for end 2 end vehicle steering.
+It is a regression model which outputs the steering angle in a range of -1.0 to +1.0 which interpretes to -25 to +25 degrees.
+It solely takes as input the RGB image of the simulator with a width of 320 pixels and a height of 160 pixels.
+The model consists of a cropping layer, a normalization layer, five convolutional layers and five fully connected layers.

+TODO add link to paper

 TODO
-- use image net trained model - remove last one or two fully connected layers
-- add layers
-- add train / back prop stop
-- train model

-TODO
-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)

-TODO
 The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).

 ####2.
 Attempts to reduce overfitting in the model

-TODO
-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+To prevent overfitting I included dropout layers in the model after each of the first three fully connected layers.

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+The model was trained and validated on different data sets (20% for validation) to ensure that the model was not overfitting.

 ####3.
 Model parameter tuning

-TODO
-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model training uses an adam optimizer, so the learning rate was not tuned manually.
+I did not spend time on tuning the model parameters like dropout factor or layer dimensions.
+Instead I experimented with different amounts of training data and augmentation techniques.

 ####4.
 Appropriate training data

-TODO
+As a training data set I used to provided data set by Udacity.
+Additionally I collected several rounds of clean driving on track 1 to include more variance.

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+Additionally to the center images and steering angles I also used the left and right camera image and
+a steering angle +6 respectively -6 degrees in relation to the center steering angle as training input.
+This helped to make the model learn recovery on all parts of the track.

 For details about how I created the training data, see the next section.